romklao/neighborhood_map_2/README.md

 This application follow this [Udacity Project Rubric](https://review.udacity.com/#!/rubrics/1351/view)

-## Run Online Project

-You can get the hosted project following

 ## Features

 1. Click on any marker to see the location details retrieved from the [Google Map API](https://developers.google.com/places/web-service/get-api-key) and reviews retrieved from [Yelp Fusion API](https://www.yelp.com/developers/documentation/v3).